P\'osa-type results for Berge-hypergraphs: Proofs

 \section{Proofs}

-In this section, we prove Theorem~\ref{Theorem_Posa_r_Uniform} and Theorem~\ref{Theorem_Posa_non_Uniform}.
-Since the method used to prove the theorems are similar, we start the proof of both theorems together, describe common tools, and in the end, we split the proof into two subsections.
-In the following subsection, we prove Theorem~\ref{Theorem_Posa_r_Uniform} and after we prove Theorem~\ref{Theorem_Posa_non_Uniform}.
+In this section, we prove Theorem~\ref{Theorem_Posa_r_Uniform} and Theorem~\ref{Theorem_Posa_non_Uniform}, since the methods used to prove the theorems are similar, we start the proof of both theorems together, describe common tools, and in the end, we split the proof into two subsections.